ErtugrulKusva/Lora-SX127x-ESP32s-Arduino-Transceiver-Arduino-IDE-Code/README.md

 # Lora-SX127x-ESP32s-Arduino-Transceiver-Arduino-IDE-Code
-*In this project, I communicate two Arduino or  two ESP32s with using SX1272 MB2DAS shield Transceivers.
+*In this project, I communicate two Arduino or  two ESP32s with using SX1272MB2DAS semtech shield Transceivers.
 Modules and modules's pinouts have been given in this repo.

 *Also, you can use these codes for many other microcontrollers such as Teensy, STM32.